JDavidVS/5530_6530_Project/PosterOutline.md

 ## Introduction

 Our project explores various applications for Finite Impulse Response (FIR) filters.
-We have focused on their behavior as nulling filters and bandpass filters for discrete signals.
+We have focused on their behavior as nulling filters and bandpass filters for discrete signals and how they can be applied to speech signals.

 ## Nulling Filters for Rejection (3.1)